 - and intravascular or hypodermic applications.

-The small bore connector – ISO 80369 series of standards (parts 2-7) is nearing completion.
-When final, these standards will provide design specifications for non-Luer compatible, delivery system-specific connectors for each category.
+Most of the small bore connector – ISO 80369 series of standards (parts 2-7) have been completed..
+These standards provide design specifications for non-Luer compatible, delivery system-specific connectors for each category.
 The transition for the first new connectors, those for enteral applications has begun.
 A date for complete implementation has not been determined, but the transition is on-going and will continue throughout 2017.
 The new connectors for neuraxial applications are now available and manufacturers are beginning to transition their product lines.
 Each additional standard in the series will focus on connectors for a specific device category and will be released as it is completed.

 Stay connected: FAQs and resources about new small bore connectors to prevent tubing misconnections

 The AAMI, ISO international joint working group is making great advances toward eliminating the potential for tubing misconnections and increasing patient safety-the focus of the small-bore connector initiative.
 FAQs, developed by a consortium of organizations, including the Premier Safety Institute are intended to be used as a tool for understanding all aspects of the small-bore connector initiative.
 Additional information and materials developed to assist healthcare organizations with the transition to new products are available on the Stay Connected website.

 Visit our Resource section that provides references, international guidelines, tools and case studies.